FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 ### Section 1: Collaboration Group Member Contact Information

 In addition to the CSP, membership includes one or more security representative(s) from each agency.
-This may include the Authorizing Official (AO) at each agency; however, AOs typically delegate this responsibility to Information System Security Officers (ISSOs) on the Chief Information Officer’s (CIO’s)/Chief Information Security Officer’s (CISO’s) team.
+This may include the Authorizing Official (AO) at each agency; however, AOs typically delegate this responsibility to Information System Security Officers (ISSOs) on the Chief Information Officer's (CIO's)/Chief Information Security Officer's (CISO's) team.
 The Collaboration Group membership will change over time as new agency customers are onboarded or discontinue using the cloud service.

 !!! tip "Points of Contact"